Borisoo/Zenject-Demo/README.md

 # Asteroids-Game
-Asteroid Project made with using Zenject Framwork for Dependency Injection!
+Asteroid Project made with using Zenject Framwork for Dependency Injection

 Controls -